 Subdivision and Building Ordinance.
 No buildings, structures or dwellings may be erected, placed upon land, converted, enlarged or structurally altered without a permit.
 If you plan to move a mobile home onto your property, build a home or accessory building, or remodel, you must first obtain a building permit.
-Contact the Town Clerk at N8856 State Road 80, New Lisbon, WI 53950 or call (608) 547-3543 or email at firstname.lastname@example.org, at least one month before you plan to start your building project.
+No more than one living quarters can be placed on a parcel consisting of 5 acres or more.
+Contact the Town Clerk at N8856 State Road 80, New Lisbon, WI 53950 or call (608) 547-3543 or email at email@example.com, at least one month before you plan to start your building project.
 Building inspections are required.
 Note:Permit and inspection fees are doubled if you start your building project without first obtaining a permit.

 Trash Burning Regulations.
 You must obtain a Burn Permit before burning in trash barrels, brush piles, etc., and may only burn between 6:00pm and midnight Monday through Saturday.
 Burn permits can be obtained at Triangle Citgo, corner of Hwy 12/16 and Hwy 80 in New Lisbon.
 You are responsible for any fire that gets out of control and you will be fined by the DNR.